Gloria Estefan: 2010–2019: Miss Little Havana and The Standards

 Estefan's dance-oriented album Miss Little Havana was released in the U.S. on 27 September 2011, with the physical CD available exclusively at Target.
-Estefan described the album as a project in the vein of her 1998 hit album gloria!; Collaborating with her on it were producers Pharrell Williams, Motiff, Emilio Estefan, and Drop Dead Beats.

-One song from the album, "Wepa", premiered on 31 May 2011, at AmericanAirlines Arena in a special music video of the song for the Miami Heat.
+Estefan described the album as resembling her 1998 hit album Gloria!; for the album, she collaborated with producers Pharrell Williams, Motiff, Emilio Estefan, and Drop Dead Beats.
+The first single from the album, "Wepa", premiered on 31 May 2011, at American Airlines Arena in a special music video of the song for the Miami Heat.
 The Heat video was released on YouTube on 1 June.
-The song went on sale for digital downloading at the iTunes Store on 24 July.
-Both "Wepa" and "Hotel Nacional" achieved No. 1 on Billboard Latin Songs and on Dance/Club Chart.
-In the fall of 2011, during an interview to promote Miss Little Havana, Estefan expressed her views on gay rights and gay marriage and said that she was a strong supporter of both.
-When asked if she was a supporter of gay marriage, she replied: "Of course I am.
-I think everyone should be able to marry who they love, and it should just be."
-Estefan has also recorded a video for the It Gets Better campaign, an organization which aims to prevent homophobic bullying.
+The song went on sale for digital download on 24 July.
+Both "Wepa" and the album's second single, "Hotel Nacional", peaked at No. 1 on the Billboard Latin Songs and Dance/Club charts.
+In the fall of 2011, Estefan expressed her views on gay rights and gay marriage and said that she was a strong supporter of both.
+She said: "I think everyone should be able to marry who they love, and it should just be."
+Estefan also recorded a video for the It Gets Better campaign.
 In November 2011, Estefan began hosting Gloria Estefan's Latin Beat, a seven-part series for BBC Radio 2 in the United Kingdom that explores the history of Latin music.

-Estefan started a reality show called The Next: Fame Is at Your Doorstep opposite Joe Jonas, Nelly and John Rich on the CW Network, where she and the other three mentors searched for the next big Atlantic Records recording artist.
-Unlike other music reality shows, the mentors selected the "candidates" for the show and trained them for a live performance, where they'd be voted for the best act of the day.

-This same year, Estefan appeared as a musical guest in Tony Bennett's compilation of duets with Latin-American musicians, Viva Duets with a rendition of the song, "Who Can I Turn To".
-Weeks later, she helped the American version of Teleton, releasing the charity single "Por Un Mundo Mejor" along with Mexican singer Lucero, Dominican rapper El Cata, and Mexican pop band, Reik.
-A video for the song was shot, with them recording the song, which was marked as the official hymn for the foundation.
+In August 2012, Estefan starred in the CW Network reality show The Next: Fame Is at Your Doorstep opposite Joe Jonas, Nelly and John Rich.
+The same year, Estefan appeared as a musical guest in Tony Bennett's compilation of duets with Latin-American musicians, Viva Duets, with "Who Can I Turn To".
+Weeks later, she released the charity single "Por Un Mundo Mejor" with Mexican singer Lucero, Dominican rapper El Cata, and Mexican pop band Reik.
+The song was marked as the official hymn for the American division of Teletón.

-In May 2013, she performed another duet with the song "Think I'm in Love Again" as part of the albums Duets released by Paul Anka.
-That same month, in parts of Europe, Sony Music released a 2 CDs collection call The Dutch Collections, this compilation includes all of Gloria Estefan 32 hits including "Hot Summer Nights", never been released before on any of Estefan albums.